-We believe that local road use by Project-related heavy vehicles has led to impacts that were not properly assessed and identified in the Project's environmental assessment documents, in violation of Performance Standards 1, 3 and 4.
-As a result, we believe that the IFC has not required, and the Company has not developed, appropriate measures to avoid or mitigate those impacts.
-As discussed above, MHP has disclosed only limited information about the risks and negative impacts of Project operations, making it difficult to know exactly how this assessment and impact management process has been conducted internally.
+We believe that local road use by Project-related heavy vehicles has led to impacts that were not properly assessed and identified in the Project's environmental assessment documents, in violation of Performance Requirements 1, 3, 4 and 10 as well as the EIA Directive.
+As a result, we believe that the EBRD has not required, and the Company has not developed, appropriate measures to avoid or mitigate those impacts.
+As discussed above, MHP has disclosed only limited information about the risks and negative impacts of Project operations, making it difficult to know exactly how this assessment and impact management process has

+&lt;sup>209 EID preamble #27 on Aarhus Convention and Article 24 on Access to information and public participation in the permit procedure been conducted internally.
 However, even the few measures to lessen heavy vehicle impacts that have been promised to local community members have not been carried out as planned.
 As a result, impacts from MHP's heavy vehicle road use persist.